 The following information is for administrators of our Shield service.
-For more general and end-user information, head on over to the Shield Users Guide.Administration via the Web
+For more general and end-user information, see the Shield Users Guide.Administration via the Web

 Connect to https://shield.electricembers.net and log in as firstname.lastname@example.org

-Once your full address list is configured in Shield, you can change your domain’s mail routing to have it flow through Shield before it gets delivered to your mail server.
-To do that, you need to edit (or have your Web/DNS host’s tech support edit for you) your domain’s DNS records, removing all current MX records and replacing them with one pointing to “smtp.electricembers.net”.
-In the format used by the popular BIND nameserver:
+Once your full address list is configured in Shield, change your domain’s mail routing to have it flow through Shield before final delivery to your mail server.
+To do that, you need to edit (or have your Web/DNS host’s tech support edit for you) your domain’s DNS records, removing all current MX records and replacing them with this one:

 If you don’t know who hosts your domain’s DNS or how to make this change to your MX record, we will do our best to help you track down this information.